 Nevada Exploration Closes First Tranche of Private Placement

-Nevada Exploration Inc. (“NGE” or the “Company”) (TSX-V:NGE) is pleased to announce that it has closed, subject to TSX Venture Exchange final approval, the first tranche of its non-brokered private placement (“Offering”) announced on July 15, 2014.
-NGE has issued 2,830,100 Units at a price of $0.05 per Unit, for gross proceeds of $141,505.
-Each Unit consists of one common share and one non-transferable common share purchase warrant entitling the holder to purchase one common share at an exercise price of $0.05 for a period of three years, subject to an accelerated expiry provision described below (the “Warrants”).
-All shares issued are subject to a four month hold period expiring December 20, 2014, as well as to any other re-sale restrictions imposed by applicable securities regulatory authorities.
-The proceeds of this tranche will be used for general working capital, including making payments to maintain the Company’s properties.
+Nevada Exploration Inc. (“NGE”) (TSX-V:NGE) is pleased to announce that it has closed, subject to TSX Venture Exchange final approval, the first tranche of the non-brokered private placement (“Offering”) previously announced on July 18, 2011.
+NGE has issued 4,650,000 Units at a price of $0.08, for gross proceeds of $372,000.
+Each Unit consists of one common share and one-half of one non-transferable common share purchase warrant.
+Each whole warrant will entitle the holder to purchase one common share at an exercise price of $0.12 for a period of one year, subject to an accelerated expiry provision described below (the “Warrants”).
+All shares issued are subject to a four month hold period expiring November 30, 2011, as well as to any other re-sale restrictions imposed by applicable securities regulatory authorities.
+The proceeds of this tranche will be used to advance NGE’s exploration projects and for general working capital.

-In conjunction with a portion of this the first tranche, NGE paid finders' fees to an arm's length party totaling $3,000 in cash and 40,000 Broker Warrants exercisable under the same terms as the Warrants issued as part of the Units in the Offering.
-All Broker Warrants are subject to a four month hold period expiring December 20, 2014.
+In conjunction with a portion of this the first tranche, NGE paid finders’ fees to arm’s length parties totalling $15,280 in cash and 191,000 Broker Warrants exercisable under the same terms as those warrants issued as part of the Units in the Offering.
+All Broker Warrants are subject to a four month hold period expiring November 30, 2011.

-The securities issued by NGE have not been, and will not be, registered under the United States Securities Act of 1933, as amended (the “1933 Act”), or the securities laws of any state of the United States, and may not be offered or sold in the United States absent registration, or an applicable exemption therefrom, under the 1933 Act and the securities laws of all applicable states.
-This press release shall not constitute an offer to sell or the solicitation of an offer to buy the securities in the United States or in any jurisdiction in which such offer, sale or solicitation would be unlawful.
+The securities issued by NGE have not and will not be registered under the United States Securities Act of 1933, as amended (the “1933 Act”), or the securities laws of any state of the United States, and may not be offered or sold in the United States absent registration or an applicable exemption therefrom under the 1933 Act and the securities laws of all applicable states.

 NGE is an exploration company focused on gold in Nevada.
 NGE is led by an experienced management team that has been involved with the discovery of more than 30 million ounces of gold in Nevada.

-NGE is aggressively applying the latest in covered deposit exploration technology to identify, acquire, and advance new exploration properties in Nevada’s highly prospective, yet underexplored covered basins.
+NGE is aggressively applying the latest in “blind deposit” exploration technology to identify, acquire, and advance new exploration properties in Nevada’s highly prospective, yet underexplored covered basins.
 Specifically, NGE has developed proprietary hydrogeochemistry (groundwater chemistry) exploration technology to explore for gold in Nevada’s covered basins where traditional exploration techniques are challenged.

-Using its industry-leading exploration technology, NGE has assembled a portfolio of new gold projects, and with interests in more than 135 square kilometres (52 sq mi), has established itself a major player in this world class jurisdiction.
+Using its industry leading exploration technology, NGE has assembled a portfolio of nine new gold projects, and with over 20,000 hectares (75 sq mi), is evolving as a major player in this world class jurisdiction.
 NGE’s business model is to leverage its properties and technology to create shareholder value through generative exploration, joint ventures, and other exploration partnerships.

 For further information please contact: